stallman-j/ekonomR/vignettes/basic-plotting.md

 data(gcb_clean)
 ```

 We're going to plot territorial emissions for China for all the available years.
 This is a **time series**: we'll be showing the change in a single unit (here, a country), over time.

-# Data Exploration

-We won't go deep into data exploration for the purposes of this vignette.
+We won't go deep into data exploration for the purposes of this vignette, but another vignette will be out about the cleaning of this data and we'll explore some more in that one.
 R calls most data a data frame, which you can think of as a single sheet in an Excel workbook.

+We need a very basic understanding of what the data look like, however.

 In your RStudio console, input the following: